pwaring/technical-talks/freelancing/slides.md

 # whoami

+ - UKUUG/FLOSS UK regular
  - Freelancing since July 2016
  - I write PHP and maintain legacy code and systems
  - Previously at University of Manchester
- - Before Manchester worked in commercial motor insurance
+ - Before University of Manchester worked in insurance
  - I like trains, politics and technology (@pwaring)

 # Disclaimers